BlueStampEng/BSE_Template_Portfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+  For my final milestone, I was able to get the robot to efficiently track the ball, and follow it if it goes too far aweay.
+Since milestone 2, I was able to track the ball using openCV and PiCamera, while also being able to turn the robot based on the feedback given from the video stream.
+Finally, I also made it so the robot would move forward if the distance between the robot and the ball was greater than x amount, and stop if the distance was less than x amount.
+I still wasn't able to get the battery pack to connect to the raspberry pi without disconnecting all the time, so I just decided to use a rechargeable power bank that was given to me.
+So far in BSE, my biggest challenges were getting openCV to track the ball, while also making sure it would track a single ball, and not get distracted by everything else in the camera feed.
+Still, it was definitely rewarding when I solved both of those issues.

+  The first key topic I learned in BSE was Raspberry Pi.
+This was the first time I used something like Raspberry Pi, so it was a completely different experience than what I imageined.
+The second key topic I learned was how a breadboard works, as this was the first time I had played with a breadboard before.
+Even though it took a lot of google searching, I was able to understand how it worked, and use it moving forward.
+The third key topic I learned was openCV and GPIO syntax, including all the different functions included with the opencv package.
+This includes things like GPIO.setup(), cv2.cvtColor(), cv2.videoCapture(), etc. Finally, I learned the math behind using ultrasonic sensors, and how to find the distance only by using ultrasonic waves.
+In the future, I hope to get much more in-depth into the specific parts of Raspberry Pi, while also learning new things and trying more complex projects.
+It would also be nice to learn soldering too.
 For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone
 - What your biggest challenges and triumphs were at BSE